 “Thanks for pointing out the obvious.”
 He bent down to examine the label on the victim’s shirt.
 Next to the corpse, his assistant laid out a black body bag.

 “Does he have a Repat Policy?”

-“It’s insurance," he said rolling his eyes.
+“It’s insurance,” the coroner said rolling his eyes.
 “It covers the cost to return the body to the States.”

 “What’s to investigate?”
-The coroner pointed up at the remains of the tie dangling from the rafters.
+The coroner pointed to the knot still dangling from the rafters.
 “Looks to me like he offed himself.”

-“We’ll see about that,” Smedley said as McGuinness came in for a closer look.
-They stood around the body in a loose circle as the assistant worked on rolling the body into the waiting bag before zipping it closed.
+“We’ll see about that,” McGuinness said, coming in for a closer look.
+The three men stood in a loose circle watching the assistant roll the corpse into the bag.
+The sound of the zipper closing echoed around the silent room.

-“Tagged and bagged,” he reported as he lifted the bag onto a lowered gurney.
-The two medical examiners snapped it upright, clicked off the brake and rolled the gurney outside to the waiting vehicle.
+“Tagged and bagged,” the assistant reported.
+The two men shifted the body onto a lowered gurney, snapped it upright, and rolled it outside to the waiting vehicle.

-“We have a little case for you to wrap up at the end of your slack time,” the caller said.
-The booming voice of the Chief of Police brought him wide awake.
+“Hate to interrupt your beauty sleep, but we have a case for you to wrap up over there.”
+The voice of the Chief of Police, his boss, brought him instantly awake.

 “Yes sir,” he said.
 “What’s up?”
 McGuiness’s voice sounded weak from the late night they’d spent in the lounge their last night on the island.
 He cleared his throat.

-“You’re gonna’ love this one,” he said with way too much enthusiasm for that hour of the morning.
+“You’re gonna’ love this one,” he said.
+His voice carried way too much enthusiasm for that hour of the morning.